 Step 2: Coordinate fleet tire stock with your dealer

 Fleet management specialists like WEX offer substantial tire discounts on several quality brands and can even locate alternatives if the exact tire you’re looking for is not available.
-Discounts usually range from $40 to $100 or more USD per tire, depending on the brand.
-That adds up to huge savings annually for any size fleet.
+Discounts can range from $40 to $100 or more USD per tire, depending on the brand.* That adds up to huge savings annually for any size fleet.

 According to WEX tire specialist Shawn Galliett, special fleet pricing can significantly reduce your overall tire spend.
 For example, discounts can provide an average savings of $960 (or higher) USD per vehicle per year depending on the size of the fleet.
 This is based on replacing 12 tires annually per truck.